elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> When a language is at a high level, it means that it is built without requiring detailed knowledge of the underlying computer.
-For example, memory management, knowing which processor is running, and keeping track of things like pointers are unnecessary.
-The platform independence of high-level languages makes them easier to write and maintain.
+      <strong>Interview Response:</strong> When a high-level language gets built without requiring detailed knowledge of the underlying computer.
+For example, managing memory, knowing what processor is running, and keeping track of things like pointers are not necessary.
+High-level languages are more accessible to write and manage than low or mid-level programming languages because they are platform-independent.
     </div>
   </div>
 </details>

 ---

-### Is JavaScript a compiled or interpreted programming language?
+### Is JavaScript an interpreted or compiled programming language?

 <details>
   <summary>